Home

 • Use 1 to 2 tablespoons of rub for 1 pound or ½ kg of meat.

-• Dry rubs can be mixed and stored in an airtight container up to 3 months or in the freezer up to 8 months before they lose their flavor and intensity, can be used when you need a pork rib rub, your next beef rib rub recipe or for any of your favorite cuts.
+• Dry barbecue rubs can be mixed and stored in an airtight container up to 3 months or in the freezer up to 8 months before they lose their flavor and intensity, can be used when you need a pork rib rub, your next beef rib rub recipe or for any of your favorite cuts.

 • Keep a record of the different spices and amounts of each used for future spice rub recipes.